Meerut Metro

 Partapur Meerut Metro Station

 Partapaur Metro Station is under NCRTC, and its station code is A11.
 It has 2 platforms and 4 tracks.
 Partapur is the second station of the Meerut Metro Line 1.
 This is an elevated station.
 Partapur Meerut Metro Station is 75 meters long and 36 meters wide, with the rail track constructed at an elevation of 22 meters above the ground.
-The commencement of metro train operations from Partapur Metro Station Meerut City will improve the connectivity of residents in nearby areas.
+The commencement of metro train operations from Partapur Metro Station in Meerut City has significantly improved connectivity for residents in nearby areas.
 Paratapaur Metro Station is located near Platinum Honda Meerut.

 Rithani Meerut Metro Station